MapCollaboration/Denali/README.md

 - Valerio Bertone, Amedeo Chiefa, Emanuele R. Nocera, "Helicity-dependent parton distribution functions at next-to-next-to-leading order accuracy from inclusive and semi-inclusive deep-inelastic scattering data", arXiv:2404.xxxxx

-The baseline fits produced with this publications can be found in [this](PDFSets/2404.xxxxx) folder.
+The baseline fits in the LHAPDF format produced with this publications can be found in [this](PDFSets/2404.xxxxx) folder.
 The additional variant PDF sets discussed in this paper are also available from the authors upon request.

 ## Contacts